How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 Click Save settings as default to keep these settings for future files.

-In the List Files tab, choose where files are written in your sheet and which columns appear:
+1. Go to the List Files tab, choose where files are written in your sheet and which columns appear:

 • Append Below Existing Data - adds below existing rows without overwriting anything.